rodrigoprimo/social-connect/readme.txt

 = Where can I get support? =

-Firstly, a few caveats on support.
+First, a few caveats on support.

-This is free software, no financial reward is received for the countless hours put into it - especially the many hours spent replying to support requests each week.
-I have to eat, so I prioritise paid work.

-Please be patient and please search the support forum before asking a question - duplicate questions do not receive a reply.

-All reasonable questions will be answered, but do not expect an answer within hours or on the same day due to the reasons outlined above.
+This is free software.
+Please be patient.
+All questions *will* be answered, just not on the same day.
 Polite and descriptive questions will always be given priority.

+Please search the support forums before asking a question - duplicate questions will not receive a reply.

-With those caveats in mind, you can ask questions in the [Support Forums](http://wordpress.org/tags/social-connect?forum_id=10#postform).
+With those caveats in mind, ask questions in the [Support Forums](http://wordpress.org/tags/social-connect?forum_id=10#postform).

 To help me diagnose the issue, please include the following information in your post on the [Forums](http://wordpress.org/tags/social-connect?forum_id=10#postform):